rnaka/dj-rae/README.md

 Jiayu
 ------
-Implement logic when a user clicks the page
+Implement logic when a user clicks the page, user interoperability

 Derick
 ------